Setting up Banking and Utilities after our real estate closing

 All the time we were waiting, we could see the official we had an appointment with sitting behind his desk.
 He was sorting and stamping documents in a very leisurely manner, while studiously not acknowledging our presence.
 Although we were sitting only a few feet away.
 He was quite friendly when he finally beckoned us forward.
 There was obviously no feeling that his customers come first, or that he should re-order his priorities to deal with customers quickly.

-There is a formality to services like banking and utilities that takes some getting used to.
+There is a formality to services like banking and utilities that take some getting used to.
 It’s like I recall in my hometown back in the 50’s – where one dressed up a bit for that “special” trip to the bank or other authority.
 And one was there at the convenience of the institution you were giving your business to.
 Not the other way around, which is what we are accustomed to today.

 Another rather humorous observation is the use of security personnel in situations where we don’t see them so much at home.
 At both the bank and the ICE office (one of the largest utility companies in Costa Rica – pronounced “ee-say”) where we arranged our utilities there were armed security guards.
 The locals in the small town obviously knew most of the patrons arriving to use the services.
-They likely went to school together and had known each other most of their lives.
+They likely went to school together and had known each other for most of their lives.

 Nonetheless, everyone arriving at the bank had to go through an airport-like security screening.
 This is a small entrance booth with whooshing plexiglass doors.
 And while you stand in the booth, there is some sort of screening with a set of small lights, red and green, like traffic lights, telling you whether you are approved for entry or not.